Manorama09/Selfscape-mood_analyst/README.md

 1. Technical Stack Used: HTML, CSS, JAVASCRIPT
 2. Framework Used: Bootstrap
 3. Editor used: VS Code
-4. The Project can be run by opening the the index.html file leading to the home page
+4. The Project can be run by opening the the index.html file leading to the home page.

 ### Backend: